pektin/jam/docs/jam/variables.rst

 ==================

 Variables do not require any special syntax to create.
-Simply assign to an unused :doc:`identifier` and a new variable will be created in the current scope.
+Simply assign to an unused :doc:`identifiers` and a new variable will be created in the current scope.

 Type Inference